Table of content

 6.2 Setting up the database schema:

-TYPO3 automatically creates the required database tables and sets up the schema for your website.
+TYPO3 automatically creates the required tables in the database and sets up the schema for your website.
 You do not have to import anything manually.

 7.1 Admin user name and password: